rachael-meinders/superstore/exploration/README_exploration.md

 ## Data Exploration
 Superstore sales data exploration lead to both key insights and
 areas of concern that needed to be addressed before proceeding.
+Some of the info collected is shown below.
+We will then address
+the potentially problematic areas.

 ## Initial Observations While Filtering by...
 Country